pacs-course/pacs-examples/Examples/src/Polynomials/README.md

 * I have implemented an output streaming operator for the polynomials, to be able to pretty-print them.

 * I have implemented an algorithm for polynomial division.
 Here a few thing should be noted:
 	- I have used al lot of standard algorithms, even if they can be replaced easily by for loops.
 This gives more generality, but the main purpose was educational: to show you their use.
 They can all be made parallel adding an execution policy.
-Actually, I do not thing it is worthwile, unless you have polynomials of very high degree!
+Actually, I do not thing it is worthwhile, unless you have polynomials of very high degree!
 	- The algorithm  works also for complex polynomials;
 	- I have used references to access Polynomial members directly, in particular the coefficients;
 	- I have used **function template overloading** to treat the case of division by a constant polinomial.
 Why was it necessary?
 Because I have used `unsigned int` as template parameter, and the